“The animist’s sacred obligation to understand natureEmma Restall Orr

-We hold celebrations and ceremonies for eight High Day festivals in total.
-Four ceremonies focus on the fire festivals, while the other four ceremonies focus on solar festivals.
+We hold celebrations and ceremonies for the eight High Day festivals.
 Celebrating these High Days with ceremony and ritual is a way to honor our past & our ancestors, the present & the turning of the year, and our future & our goals.
-As important for our gove, the High Days are a time to honor our deities and those spirits of nature who share our homes and lives.
-They give us time to connect with each other, to bond at times of the natural crossing of our mutual paths.
+The High Days are a time to honor our deities and those spirits of nature who share our homes and lives.
+Some of our ceremonies align with OBOD’s general structure, while others have their own essence.

 Newcomers are asked to meet the group during an informal gathering before joining in a ceremony.